Jordan-TeamBox/License-Plate-Detection/README.md

 Working with programs and code can be very frustrating at times but eventually, everything can be solved.
 Through this project and research, I know many of the weakness and flaw of the original framework.
 I can do more research and find a better solution to extract the license plates more effectively and also can improve on letter detection as well as the networks.

 ## References
+[1] Detect and Recognize Vehicle’s License Plate with Machine Learning and Python — Part 1: Detection License Plate with Wpod-Net. https://medium.com/@quangnhatnguyenle/detect-and-recognize-vehicles-license-plate-with-machine-learning-and-python-part-1-detection-795fda47e922

-[1] Detect and Recognize Vehicle’s License Plate with Machine Learning and Python — Part 2: Plate character segmentation with OpenCV
+[2] Detect and Recognize Vehicle’s License Plate with Machine Learning and Python — Part 2: Plate character segmentation with OpenCV. https://medium.com/@quangnhatnguyenle/detect-and-recognize-vehicles-license-plate-with-machine-learning-and-python-part-2-plate-de644de9849f

+[3] Detect and Recognize Vehicle’s License Plate with Machine Learning and Python — Part 3: Recognize plate license characters with OpenCV and Deep Learning. https://medium.com/@quangnhatnguyenle/detect-and-recognize-vehicles-license-plate-with-machine-learning-and-python-part-3-recognize-be2eca1a9f12

-[2] He, K., Zhang, X., Ren, S., & Sun, J. (2016).
+[4] He, K., Zhang, X., Ren, S., & Sun, J. (2016).
 Deep residual learning for image recognition.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778). https://arxiv.org/abs/1512.03385